 1. Don’t spend a lot on equipment.

-One of the best things about waterfall photography is the fact that you don’t need a lot of expensive gear to create really spectacular images.
+One of the best things about photographing waterfalls is the fact that you don’t need a lot of expensive gear to create really spectacular images.
 This means you can pack light and save your energy for the hike, as well as the money to get you there.

 2. Mind the light.

-Although bright sunlight can be used for some interesting effects with falls, it’s rarely the best choice for a variety of reasons:
+Although bright sunlight can be used for some interesting effects when photographing waterfalls, it’s rarely the best choice for a variety of reasons:

 - Glare on the water can cause hot spots in your images.